Just arriving: Fresh, sweet English peas from Half Moon Bay

 English Peas are low in calories (1 serving – a ½ cup – has 62 calories), contain vitamins A, B-3 and C, as well as and niacin and iron.
 They’re also a good source of thiamin, folate and fiber, which has an influence on the digestion process from start to finish.
 In addition, raw peas, meaning they’re uncooked, retain more of their live vitamins and enzymes.

 English peas are also known as green or garden peas.
 They have softer, rounded and slightly curved inedible pods containing up to 10 peas a piece.
 Snow peas are flatter than English peas and Snap peas, a cross between the English and snow pea, have plump pods with a crisp, snappy texture.

 Peas have played an important role in the development of many countries and cultures.
 For centuries, both the Greeks and Romans cultivated shelling peas for drying, and as we learned with fava beans, peas and other beans became a staple in the Mediterranean diet during the Middle Ages.
 According to historians, eating fresh green peas became so popular among the French court of King Louis XIV that Madame de Maintenon documented that the obsession had become both a “a fashion and a madness.”

 English peas are called such as they were first developed by Thomas Edward Knight, an amateur plant breeder, in England in the late 1800s.
 Sweet green peas was then widely cultivated and British plant breeders called them the “English pea.”

-We’re grateful the cool, coastal climate in Half Moon Bay is similar to that of England, making it an ideal location for growing English peas.
+We’re grateful the cool climate in Santa Maria, Calif. is similar to that of England, making it an ideal location for growing English peas.
 Half Moon Bay is just a short distance from our stores so we’re guaranteed fresh peas this time of year.
 My Uncle Carmelo loves cooking with English peas and has shared the following recipes.
 Enjoy!